influxdata/docs-v2/content/resources/videos/Architecture-Overview-for-IoT-and-InfluxDB.md

 ---
 title: Architecture Overview for IoT and InfluxDB
 description: >
-  InfluxDB benefits stakeholders up and down the corporate hierarchy.
-Here, Brian Gilmore discusses the different layers of IoT technology infrastructure and the ways that InfluxDB benefits people in various roles at each level.
+  InfluxDB benefits stakeholders throughout the IoT industry.
+Here, Brian Gilmore discusses the different layers of IoT technology infrastructure, and the ways that InfluxDB benefits people in various roles.
 menu:
   resources:
     parent: Videos